linhdt55/Tokaikizai-2/wp-content/plugins/points-and-rewards-for-woocommerce/readme.txt

 **5) Gamification and Badges** WooCommerce points and rewards plugins can be utilized to curate engaging loyalty programs by including gamification and user badge elements.

-**6) Setup Points Expiration** Set the expiration period for the points customers earn from the Points Expiration setting of the WooCommerce rewards plugin.
+**6) Setup Points Expiration** Set the expiration period for the points customers earn from the Points Expiration setting of the rewards plugin.

 == TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF WOOCOMMERCE LOYALTY POINTS AND REWARD PLUGIN ==